As tax time approaches, all small business owners should be thinking about tax deductions!

 3. Automobile & Mileage Expenses

-There’s a few things under this deduction that all small business owners should be mindful of: mileage, expense of vehicle used in business, tolls, and parking costs.
+There are a few things under this deduction that all small business owners should be mindful of: mileage, expense of vehicle used in business, tolls, and parking costs.

 Tip: To keep track of mileage for each session either write it down immediately, or reset odometer and let it run until done with a session – then take a picture and email it to yourself.